natelaclaire/cis338/class-3/3-your-portfolio-site-storyboard.md

+---
+layout: default
+title: "3.3 Your Portfolio Site Storyboard"
+---

-# Your Portfolio Site Storyboard
+# 3.3 Your Portfolio Site Storyboard

 Your assignment for this week is to build a storyboard for your portfolio site using the tool of your choice.
 Use whatever is easiest for you and remember two very important things: